bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 ## Chapter 5

 Q1.
-Why is the sum of output funds always greater than input funds?
+In a transaction, why is the sum of output always lesser than the sum of input?

-Ans: Every output needs to include the tx fees.
+Ans: The output needs to include the tx fees.

 Q2.
 Write the code for the getAddressBalance function in Blockchain.js